dbochicchio/vera-VirtualDevices/README.md

 http://*veraip*/port_3480/data_request?id=variableset&DeviceNum=6&serviceId=urn:micasaverde-com:serviceId:Color1&Variable=CurrentColor&Value=0=0,1=0,2=255,3=0,4=0
 ```

-If you cannot use a long URL like this, you can place a custom handler in your startup code:
+If you can't use a long URL like the previous ones, you can place a custom handler in your startup code:
 ```
  -- http://ip:3480/data_request?id=lr_updateSwitch&device=170&status=0
 function lr_updateSwitch(lul_request, lul_parameters, lul_outputformat)